ServiceStack/ServiceStack.OrmLite/README.md

 ## Oracle Provider Notes

-The Oracle provider requires an installation of Oracle's ODP.NET.
-It has been tested with Oracle 11g but should work with 10g and perhaps even older versions.
-It has not been tested with Oracle 12c and does not support any new 12c features such as AutoIncrement keys.
-It also does not support the new Oracle fully-managed client.

 By default the Oracle provider stores Guids in the database as character strings and when generating SQL it quotes only table and column names that are reserved words in Oracle.
 That requires that you use the same quoting if you code your own SQL.
 Both of these options can be overridden, but overriding them will cause problems: the provider can store Guids as raw(16) but it cannot read them.

 The Oracle provider uses Oracle sequences to implement AutoIncrement columns and it queries the sequence to get a new value in a separate database call.
 You can override the automatically generated sequence name with a